jckhmr/adlab/vagrant/README.md

 Grab an installer from <a href="https://www.vagrantup.com/downloads.html" target="_blank">here</a>.
 I've created and tested the lab with Kali 2019.3.
 It also works fine on Mac OS Mojave.
 Just one word of advice - avoid combining Vagrant and Windows .... just so many problems.
 I'm not sure what sure what the source of the problem is .... after hours I just cut my losses and moved back to the safety of my Kali box.

 ### I've got everything installed, now what?
-Hop over to the Ansible folder and follow the instructions to configure the 3 raw boxes into a fully functioning Active Directory setup.
+Hop over to the <a href="https://github.com/jckhmr/adlab/tree/master/ansible" target="_blank">Ansible folder</a> and follow the instructions to configure the 3 raw boxes into a fully functioning Active Directory setup.

 ### FYI ...
 Be patient while the raw boxes download from vagrantcloud.com.
 Go off and have a coffee/tea/other beverage of choice.
 Should take about 30 minutes to have 3 raw boxes in VirtualBox available for configuration